natalie-poulson/final_project/README.md

 * View other user's profiles (if user selected "public" privacy setting)
 * Create, edit, delete a new trip
   * Displays name of trail, permit info (optional), dates of trip, length of trip,a map of the location of the trip, and a section to plan what gear and food  to pack
-  * User's can select a point on a map to store the location of their trip
+  * Users can select a point on a map to store the location of their trip
+  * Users can add trip events to their Calendar via ics file
 * Create, edit, delete posts about trips
   * Upload photos, videos or write about your trip after you get back
 * Explore page allows users to view other user's trips to get ideas for their next adventure